KoenVanduffel/CR-6_Klipper/README.md

 ## Any other format and the processor simply cannot read the SD card.
 </span>

-A micro-SDcard in and SD adapter works perfectly fine as long as the formatting is correct.
+A micro-SDcard in an SD adapter works perfectly fine, as long as the formatting is correct.

 The last step is to give Klipper the address of the USB connection.
-To ontain the addres in the ssh terminal run:
+To obtain the address in the ssh terminal, run:

 ```bash
 ls /dev/serial/by-id/*
 ```

-the output should looke like this:
+the output should look like this (NOTE: the actual address will differ on yours):
 ```bash
 /dev/serial/by-id/usb-Klipper_stm32f103xe_36FFD8054255373740662057-if00
 ```

-Copy this to the [mcu] section of Klipper.cfg and replace the string present there
+Copy the actual text of that line ton your system to the [mcu] section of Klipper.cfg to **replace** the string present there

-## From this point you should have a working Klipper installation.
+## From this point on, you should have a working Klipper installation, which now needs to be verified fully functional.

-You can proceed to the functionality checks as described on the Klipper site: https://www.klipper3d.org/Config_checks.html
+Proceed to the functionality checks as described on the Klipper site: https://www.klipper3d.org/Config_checks.html